AbhijithGanesh/Microservices-deployment-example/README.md

 ### Services

 All microservices are located in the `./src` directory.
 This project comprises 11 distinct services implemented in various languages.
-You can also find the Protocol Buffers definitions in the [`./protos`](./protos) directory.

 | Service                                             | Language      | Description                                                                                                                                  |
 | --------------------------------------------------- | ------------- | -------------------------------------------------------------------------------------------------------------------------------------------- |